credibledoc/credible-doc/iso-8583-packer/doc/bcd/bcd-body-packer.md

 Value '123' packed to bytes as hex: 123F
 Value '1234' packed to bytes as hex: 1234
 BodyPacker type 'no padding'
 Value '1' cannot be packed to bytes.
 Exception: Odd value length is not allowed with 'noPadding()' instance.
 Value '1' has odd length '1'.
-Please use even length value or another instance of the BcdBodyPacker class.
+Please use even length value or another instance of the BodyPacker class.
 Value '12' packed to bytes as hex: 12
 Value '123' cannot be packed to bytes.
 Exception: Odd value length is not allowed with 'noPadding()' instance.
 Value '123' has odd length '3'.
-Please use even length value or another instance of the BcdBodyPacker class.
+Please use even length value or another instance of the BodyPacker class.
 Value '1234' packed to bytes as hex: 1234
 ```